-Engraving tumblers will require the use of a rotary accessory - we recommend either the 4th Axis Rotary Module (pencils, tumblers) or the TLC Rotary Attachment (tumblers, fragile items like wine glasses or vases).
+Engraving tumblers will require the use of a rotary accessory - we recommend either the 4th Axis Rotary Module (pencils, tumblers) or the Multi-Purpose Rotary Attachment (tumblers, fragile items like wine glasses or vases).

 This will allow the tumbler to rotate beneath the laser, engraving the design on the curved surface.